sahilthakur3029/slc-lep-portal/README.md

 1.  **`/`**: This is the default page of the web portal that directs to the Intake Form.
 This is where students are able to fill information about themselves so that they can be entered in the Language Exchange Program's pairing pool.
 The Intake Form is divided into 7 portions:

-    - *Introduction & Orientation Verification*: The landing page of this form provides information about Language Exchange Program in addition to containing a field prompting the user to enter an orientation key.
+    - *Introduction & Orientation Verification*: The landing page of this form provides information about the Language Exchange Program in addition to containing a field prompting the user to enter an orientation key.
 The purpose of this field is to ensure that a potential entrant to the Language Exchange Program has attended an orientation first, where the correct key will be provided.
 Without the correct key entered, the user cannot access the rest of the form.
-An admin to this application has the ability to change the orientation key in the admin portal.
+An admin to this application has the ability to change the orientation key within the admin portal.

     - *Basic Information*: This page asks the user for basic information about themselves including information about their name, email, academic title, residency, etc. One thing to note is that the user has to enter an email ending with @berkeley.edu otherwise they will be prompted to do as such and not allowed to continue the application.
-There is also a free-response area where the user has to answer what they hope gain from the LEP program and how they plan to meet with their potential partner weekly, which are also both mandatory fields (this is however checked for when the user submits the application at the end of the form).
+There is also a free-response area where the user is required to answer what they hope gain from the LEP program and how they plan to meet with their potential partner weekly, which are also both mandatory fields (this is however checked for when the user submits the application at the end of the form).

     - *Language Preferences*: This page prompts the user to enter languages they would want to practice and languages that they would want to learn.
 Each language can be marked as either a first choice or second choice, and the user needs to enter how proficient that they are in each respective language entered on a scale from 1-5.
 Lastly, this portion includes a field for any additional information that the user would want to include.